IbrahimElshafey/LocalResumableFunction/README.md

                 RegistrationResult == regResult);
 }
 ```
-* The code translation is, We wait for the `ClientFillForm` method to be called, and if the match condition matches then the function will resume.
+* The code translation is, We wait for the `_service.ClientFillForm` method to be called and finished, and if the match condition matches then the resumable function will resume.
-* Library will save a (Wait Record) in database and pause the method execution until `ClientFillsForm` method called.
+* Library will save a wait record for `_service.ClientFillForm` in database and pause the resumable function execution until `ClientFillsForm` method called.
 * `ClientFillsForm` method must be taged with attribute `[PushCall]`
 ```C#
 [PushCall("ClientOnboardingService.ClientFillsForm")]